Rahul-Raviprasad/CSS-Must-Know-stuff/README.md

 # CSS-Must-Know-stuff

+## Why This Repository ?
+At first glance, CSS looks easy.
+The first time I changed the color on some text I thought this so easy.
+Only later on I understood how complicated it can get.
+We all know different combinations of properties and property values trigger completely different results, or a simple change in one place can completely ruin the entire page.
+It made me want to learn CSS properly and to also learn tricks and patterns to help me along.
+This repository collects some of my stumbling into the common CSS issues, my notes on learning it from different mediums and channels.

 ## The Role of CSS

 The main purpose of CSS is to separate structure (HTML) from presentation (CSS).